Ever notice that your stock levels don’t match your records?

-In this guide, we’ll discuss the benefits of tracking physical inventory, as well as how to do a physical inventory count for your retail store.
+Ahead, you’ll learn the benefits of tracking physical inventory, as well as how to do an accurate physical inventory count for your retail store.

 What is physical inventory?